 Call your health care provider if you develop any symptoms of diabetic neuropathy.

-Nerve damage - diabetic; Diabetes - neuropathy
+Diabetic neuropathy; Diabetes - neuropathy